vladris/blog/2024/12/07/notes-on-authoring-tools.md

 extremely cheap if not free.

-Next year I will probably write a few blog posts on some of the interesting challenges I encountered building this authoring tool.
+Next year I will probably write a few blog posts on some of the interesting challenges I encountered while working on this authoring tool.